udesly-adapter/university/docs/jamstack/01 - Getting Started/01 - index.md

 ## Why?

-Why you should use the *Udesly App* in first case? 🤔
+Why you should use the *Udesly App* in the first place? 🤔

-Webflow, it's an amazing design tool! 🎨 And we wanted to use Webflow everyday and in every kind of projects!
+Webflow! an amazing design tool! 🎨 And we wanted to use Webflow everyday and in every kind of projects!

-Every tool has it's own *pros*, *cons* and *best use cases*, but we didn't want to give up on Webflow at least as design tool when our customers needed a different CMS or needed to cover functionalities not yet available.
+Every tool has its own *pros*, *cons* and *best use cases*, but we didn't want to give up on Webflow at least as design tool when our customers needed a different CMS or needed to cover functionalities not yet available.

-That's why we built up the **App**, to use Webflow **always**...
+That's why we built up the **App**, to use Webflow **all the time**...
 And also to not bother up our devs with boring task like *writing html markup*...

 It's just a way to mix up different tools and get the best of all worlds! ✨